rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Route53-Readme.md

 New-PACertificate test.example.com -DnsPlugin Route53 -PluginArgs $r53Params
 ```

-You may also use the `R53ProfileName` parameter to specify the profile name of an existing credential stored with `Set-AwsCredential` from the AWS powershell module.
-Remember that the `AwsPowershell` module must remain installed for renewals when using this method.
+### AWS Powershell Module Profile (any OS)

-### AwsPowershell Profile (any OS)
+You may also use the `R53ProfileName` parameter to specify the profile name of an existing credential stored with `Set-AwsCredential` from an AWS powershell module.
+Remember that the module must remain installed for renewals when using this method.

 ```powershell
 # store the access/secret key in a profile called 'poshacme'